leemunroe/blog/_drafts/css.markdown

 Reading through these different frameworks and methodologies gives you a better understanding of how to best name your classes.

 Going forward I plan to use a **combination of SMACCs, OOCSS and BEM**.
-I also plan to stay **closely aligned with Bootstrap** for common framework elements like buttons, alerts, form elements.
+I also plan to stay **closely aligned with Bootstrap** for common components like buttons, alerts, form elements.

 Recently I've rewritten [my own boilerplate](https://github.com/leemunroe/motherplate) to better align to this thinking.
 I've also restructured the **CSS file tree** to look like so: